joneshf/purescript-run-console-experiment/README.md

   log "Goodbye sailor!"
 ```

-The only message we'll see is `"Oh no sailor!"`.
+The only message we'll see is `"[ERROR] Oh no sailor!"` where the `[ERROR]` is bright red.
 All of the rest, we ignore.

+This idea can be extended to most anything you need.
+You could format log messages in a different format, apply filtering on certain messages, add timestamps.